amiralisetoudeh/imhereboss/README.md

 ... and so I wrote this script to minimize the workarounds.

 ## Disclaimer
 I'm a cyber security professional.
-This script is obviously a big no-no in the community.
+What this script does is obviously a big no-no in the community.
 It is meant to be used responsibly (i.e., while at your computer).
-Don't have this script running and leave your computer unattended.
+Don't have this script running while leaving your computer unattended.
 Don't run this script if your InfoSec policy prohibits it.
 You and only you are responsible for usage of this script.

 ## System Requirements
 - The script currently works for Windows OS